 - 1. Observe all safety rules. - 2.
-Matches, lighters, fireworks, etc. are strictly prohibited from school grounds.
+Matches, lighters, fireworks, etc. are strictly prohibited from school grounds. - 3.
+All weapons, including pocket knives, are prohibited from school grounds.

 RESPECT FOR LEARNING

 - 1. Practice punctuality and dependability by being on time for all classes and never lowering the standard by "cutting class." - 2.
 Practice attentiveness and self-control so as not to disrupt classes and prevent others from learning. - 3.
 Develop integrity and refuse to lower the standard by inappropriate speech, actions, or attitudes.
 Profanity, coarse language, "shady jokes," etc. will not be tolerated. - 4.
 Practice preparedness for class by completing all homework and assignments to the best of your ability prior to class time.